mike-schultz/materialette/README.md

 ### Linux (Some distros)
 1. Unzip to a desired location and run the exe

-Note: There are some known issues with using electron + [menubar](https://github.com/maxogden/menubar) with Linux.
+Note: There are some known issues with using electron + Tray with Linux.

 #### Confirmed:
 * Ubuntu 16.04